LSIND/SOLID-principles/README.md

 # SOLID-principles
-examples of SOLID principles compared to bad design
+Examples of SOLID principles compared to bad design

 # ISP = Interface Seggregation Principle
-classes should not be depend on methods they do not use.
+Classes should not depend on methods they do not use.

 Example.
 Two classes with similar functionaly *Bus* and *Car*: